5 Days / 4 Nights

 ancient pilgrim routes stretching across Europe and coming together at the tomb

 of St. James (Santiago in Spanish) in Santiago de Compostela in North-western

 Spain.
 The Pilgrimage to Santiago de Compostela reached its peak during the

 Middle Ages and it is safe to say that it constituted a major cultural aspect of that period of history in Europe.
 Nowadays there are different ways to make these pilgrim routes… on foot, horseback, by bike and even sailing in a yacht.

 We have rescued the Legend of Saint James by offering a route that combines sailing on a yacht through the Galician Rias Baixas (Low Estuaries), with walking along the traditional Portuguese route to Santiago de Compostela Cathedral.
 This trip offers tradition, history, trekking, sailing, Galician gastronomy and beautiful old Pazos (Noble Manor Houses) to spend the night.

 The departure port is Vigo and the arrival port is Boiro.
 It is a 3-day sailing cruise (90 nautical miles) where we`ll be crossing the Rías of Vigo, Pontevedra and Arousa.
-The last day of our journey we make the ascent of the Ulla river by a small motor boat and we end up walking the last 7 km from Milladoiro to reach Santiago de Compostela.
+On the last day of our journey, we make the ascent of the Ulla river by a small motorboat and we end up walking the last 7 km from Milladoiro to reach Santiago de Compostela.